Music Parents 2018/19

 Here is some information to help you navigate the music program:

 band teacher is Mr. David Bradshaw.
 Mr. Bradshaw teaches all of our

 concert bands, jazz bands and the Handsworth Choir.
 Our strings teacher

 is Mr. Sab Kabok.
-Mr Kabok teaches all of the Handsworth stings
+Mr. Kabok teaches all of the Handsworth strings

 ensembles and also teaches in a number of elementary schools in the

 have a variety of concerts throughout the year.
 Our concerts in the

 fall and spring are spread over three nights with each group playing on

 one of the three nights.
 Our big fundraising concert of the year, Sweet

 Music, is held in early December and is the only concert in which all